geertmaes/ravi-scripts/README.md

 # Active Configuration Parser
 This script parses ap provided active configuration json file

+### please make sure you DO NOT commit any json files to this repository (information sharing policy)

 ### Requirements
 - `pip install tabulate`
 - `pip install xlwt`